fut-infrastructure/implementation-guide/fsh-content/input/intro-notes/StructureDefinition-ehealth-plandefinition-intro.md

 In scope of the eHealth infrastructure, PlanDefinitions are used for defining tele-medicine plans.
 A PlanDefinition is comprised by potentially a number of subplans (each also represented as a PlanDefinition), and a number of activities each represented by an ActivityDefinition instance.
 These in turn can specify an activity to be performed, for instance measuring of a measure or answering of a Questionnaire.

+By specifying an `ActionTrigger` in the PlanDefinition, the Practitioner can specify when an ActivityDefinition should become active based on what other ActivitiesDefinitions the patient has completed.

 Once a PlanDefinition and all the PlanDefinition, ActivityDefinition, and Questionnaire instances comprising it has a status set to other than draft, it can be itself be set to active.
 With that status it can be used as a template for applying it into a CarePlan bound to a specific Patient.
 The CarePlan then references the PlanDefinition as its definition.

 ### Governance principles